 Pedestrian crashes are clustered in the western section of Summer, near multifamily residential housing and in an area of higher commercial activity.
-This suggests a lack of safe crossing opportunities.
+This suggests a lack of safe crossing opportunities due to large distances between signalized intersections with no midblock crossings inbetween.
 While many intersections along Summer feature traditional crosswalks, only two intersections have high-visibility crosswalks.